-10. Commitments and Contingencies
+9. Commitments and Contingencies

-Collaboration Agreement with Sacco S.r.l.
+Manufacture and Supply Agreement with Sacco S.r.l.

-In July 2019, we entered into an agreement with Sacco S.r.l. ("Sacco") pursuant to which Sacco will manufacture and supply single strain, non-genetically modified microbes intended for oral delivery or oral use in pharmaceutical products exclusively for us for a period of five years.
-Sacco may terminate the agreement if the provision of manufacturing services has been, or is scheduled to be, inactive for a period of six consecutive months.
-We agreed to pay Sacco an aggregate of €3.0 million, consisting of payments of €0.6 million annually during the exclusivity period.
-We incurred annual exclusivity fees since inception of approximately €1.8 million, and no amounts are currently due.
-We currently have an additional contractual arrangement for manufacturing in place with an affiliate of Sacco that will require us to spend an aggregate minimum amount of €1.5 million annually during each of 2022, 2023 and 2024 and €0.9 million on or before March 1, 2025.
+In July 2019, we entered into an agreement with Sacco S.r.l. ("Sacco") pursuant to which Sacco will manufacture and supply single strain, nongenetically modified microbes intended for oral delivery or oral use in pharmaceutical products exclusively for us for a period of five years.
+Sacco may terminate the agreement if the provision of manufacturing services has been, or is scheduled to be, inactive for a consecutive period of six months.
+We agreed to pay Sacco an aggregate of $\xi$ 3.0 million, consisting of payments of $\xi$ 0.6 million annually during the exclusivity period.
+We have incurred annual exclusivity fees since inception of approximately $\xi$ 2.4 million, and no amounts are currently due.

+We have an additional contractual arrangement with an affiliate of Sacco for manufacturing that will require us to spend an aggregate minimum amount of €3.9 million, consisting of €1.5 million annually during each of 2023 and 2024 and €0.9 million on or before March 1, 2025.
+Relating to the manufacturing purchase arrangement €0.1 million is currently due.